 VIC: Melbourne → Adelaide

 The legendary Great Ocean Road, Twelve Apostles, Loch Ard Gorge, and charming villages like Lorne and Apollo Bay.
-The most photographed coastal drive in Australia.
+The most photographed coastal drive in Australia and Highway 1's most iconic stretch.

 NSW: Sydney → Brisbane